blekotu/JS_WtedyKiedy/README.md

 # JS_WtedyKiedy
-learning js html and css simple game (in polish questions in pytania.js) sort dates still in progress
+learning js html and css simple game (in polish questions in questions.js) sort dates of events in proper order still in progress